The real story behind it (and how I became anonymously famous)

 It all happened on Bangtao beach in Phuket during a casual lunch with friends.
 I saw a small elephant walking alone toward the water and I, of course, thought he would stop there and wait.
 But no, once approaching the sea, he just started to run faster and rammed into the waves like the kid he was!
 He came in and out several times; his mahout was casually waiting nearby, apparently used to the elephant’s behaviour.
 Then, the elephant suddenly did something hilarious, totally unexpected: he put his head into the sand and pushed himself forward.
 I happened to carry a 28-300 mm lens on that day, giving me this perspective and the photo of a lifetime!

-The photo of this baby elephant enjoying his little daily bath on Bangtao beach in Phuket have been around the social world countless times and of course in this age of self gratification, my name was early removed and an incredible amount of people, some very famous, posted it, sometimes mixed with photos taken by someone else.
+The photo of this baby elephant enjoying his little daily bath on Bangtao Beach in Phuket have been around the social world countless times.
+In addition, in these times of self-gratification, someone removed my name from my own photos, and an incredible amount of people (some very famous) posted it.

-Strangely, a couple of years after I took these unusual photos, the viral phenomenon got bigger and bigger and I keep on getting weekly alerts from readers and friends spotting my photos here and there: Facebook, twitter, Pinterest, Google+, you name it… all without any credit of course.
+Strangely, a couple of years after I took these awesome photos, the viral phenomenon got bigger and bigger, and I keep on getting weekly alerts from readers and friends spotting my photos here and there: Facebook, Twitter, Pinterest, Google+, you name it, all without any credit, of course.
 I guess that’s the way it is now: I’m an anonymous celebrity, that’s a consolation!
 Woohoo!

-So enjoy these photos, and no, I will no put an ugly watermark across the whole photo, it is way too late anyway 🙂
+So enjoy these photos, and no, I will no put an ugly watermark across the whole picture; it is way too late anyway 🙂